zhousarah/azure-compute-docs/articles/virtual-machines/includes/managed-disks-ultra-disks-ga-scope-and-limitations.md

 - Currently, Ultra Disks only support Single VM and Availability zone infrastructure options.
 - Ultra Disks don't support availability sets.
 - Existing disks currently can't change their type to an Ultra Disk.
 They must be [migrated](/azure/virtual-machines/disks-convert-types?tabs=azure-powershell#migrate-to-premium-ssd-v2-or-ultra-disk-using-snapshots).
-- Encrypting Premium SSD v2 disks with customer-managed keys using Azure Key Vaults stored in a different Microsoft Entra ID tenant isn't currently supported.
+- Encrypting Ultra Disks with customer-managed keys using Azure Key Vaults stored in a different Microsoft Entra ID tenant isn't currently supported.
 - Azure Disk Encryption isn't supported for VMs with Ultra Disks.
 Instead, you should use encryption at rest with platform-managed or customer-managed keys.
 - Azure Site Recovery isn't supported for VMs with Ultra Disks.
 - Ultra Disks don't support disk caching.